EdWordy/Unity-IsometricTerrainGenerator/README.md

-## ISOMETRIC TERRAIN GENERATOR
+## ISOMETRIC TERRAIN GENERATOR for UNITY

 Quick setup
-1. Place the EasyWorld in your scene.
+1. Place the EasyWorld prefan in your scene.
 2. Adjust parameters
 3. Done!